mikegagnon/tic-tac-toe/README.md

 Rather, MinMax is plain, boring, simple, beautiful, brute force.
 You will see how and why later.

-For now, we must investigate one of the prerequistes for MinMax, namely *game trees*.

 ## <a name="lec2-2">Lecture 2.2 Solving game trees</a>